ddttom/pim/usermanual.md

 - Use keyboard shortcuts for common actions
 - Collapse the sidebar to maximize workspace
 - Use Copy DB to backup or share your data
+- Archive old entries to keep your main view clean
+- Use appropriate entry types for better organization:
+  - Notes for general text and thoughts
+  - Documents for formatted content
+  - Templates for reusable structures
+  - HTML for web content
+  - Records for structured data
+  - Tasks for action items
+  - Events for calendar entries

 ## Troubleshooting